 Throughout history, the Jewish people have had to uproot themselves and walk through deserts, travel in steerage, and board aircrafts previously foreign to them.
-Yosef’s Dream by Sylvia Rouss tells of a recent Jewish migration--that of the Jews of Ethiopia.
+Yosef's Dream by Sylvia Rouss ells of a recent Jewish migration--that of the Jews of Ethiopia.

 The book is based on Operation Solomon, a humanitarian mission that transported 14,000 Jewish people from Ethiopia to Israel in the early 1990s.
 In the story, Yosef, the young protagonist, deams that an eagle offers to fly him to his new home, far away.

 Soon after, Yosef and his family set off on a long journey to board one of the planes that will take them to Israel.
 During the flight, Yosef’s mother gives birth to Yosef’s baby brother (in the book’s Author’s Note we learn that seven babies were born during the 34 Operation Solomon flights).